Table of Contents

 The Lenses I Have Used and My Results

-I have three lenses I use for astrophotography.
+I have three lenses I use for astro.
 They are as follows:

 - Canon Zoom Lens EF 16-35mm Ultrasonic F2.8